ponder-sh/ponder/packages/ponder/README.md

 ## About

+Ponder is MIT-licensed open-source software.

 #### Goals

-- Be the best tool for building blockchain app backends
+- Be the best tool for building web services that rely on blockchain events
-- Work seamlessly alongside best-in-class frameworks like Foundry and Next.js
+- Work seamlessly alongside frameworks like Foundry and Next.js

 #### Non-goals

 - Efficiently index massive amounts of data
 - Serve analytics queries/workloads

+[^1]: Describes the Graph Decentalized Network (the hosted service supports [more chains](https://thegraph.com/docs/en/deploying/deploying-a-subgraph-to-hosted/)).